varigit/pyvar/sphinx/pyvar.contribute.rst

 Merge Criteria
 ~~~~~~~~~~~~~~

-A pull request must be according to the following statements to be accepted:
+A pull request must be according with the following statements to be accepted:

-*  Passed all the tests executed for the any other code reviewer.
+*  Passed all the tests executed by any other code reviewer.

    *  This includes unit tests and integration tests;
    *  If the pull requests affects sensitive codes or may affect wide ranges of components, reviewers will wait for other reviewers to back them up;